joedefen/subshop/README.md

 * false positives (i.e., removing "valid" captions) seem to occur mostly in the middle of the video and there is no protection for caption in the middle.

 ## [GitHub - platelminto/parse-torrent-title](https://github.com/platelminto/parse-torrent-title)
 This fine project parses video file names to the "ultimate" finding every imaginable attribute inferrable from its name.
-Its shortcomings per my experience include:
+Its shortcomings, per my experience, include:

 * poor coverage for some fairly common naming conventions including {season}x{episode} tags and various double episode tags.
 * very slow due to its overkill for the needs of this project.